This post contains high functioning anxiety test along with tips and strategies to support your anxiety recovery.

 3. Exposure and Response Prevention (ERP)

-ERP targets the amygdala (responsible for processing fearful and threatening stimuli) using exposure to fearful situation.
+ERP targets the amygdala (responsible for processing fearful and threatening stimuli) using exposure to fearful situations.
 This induces positive experiences for the amygdala so that it desensitizes and changes its response to some situations.

 However, no matter how often we expose ourselves to a stressor, the amygdala will still count the experience as negative if we panic.